fostergreenwood/metric-dimension/README.md

 ```
 Thus $W$ is a size $21$ resolving set for the $5\times 7\times 11$ board.

 Already, this example is large enough for the code to run noticeably slower.
-If we want a faster test, we can run `IsResolvingQ(W,5,7,11)`, which returns `true` in a little less time than it takes to sort into classes.
+If we want a faster test, we can run `IsResolvingQ(W,5,7,11)`, which returns `True` in a little less time than it takes to sort into classes.

 #### A nonresolving set
-If we run `IsResolvingQ` on a set that is not resolving, the function returns `false` as soon as it encounters an unresolved pair, rather than completely sorting all the vertices into classes.
+If we run `IsResolvingQ` on a set that is not resolving, the function returns `False` as soon as it encounters an unresolved pair, rather than completely sorting all the vertices into classes.
 For example, if we remove the landmark `[1,2,2]` and evaluate
 ```
 Wmatrix=[[1,0,3,10,0,0,0],[4,5,6,1,2,3,0],[7,8,9,4,5,6,0],[10,0,0,7,8,9,0],[0,0,0,0,0,0,11]]
 W=LatinRecToLandmarks(Wmatrix)